-Most of us have experienced it for a few seconds at some point in our lives - turning a corner to be confronted with a most spectacular view - the glowing red sun setting over the ocean, an amazing piece of architecture, a beautiful flower or a new baby's hand curling around your finger.
+Most of us have experienced a zen moment for a few seconds at some point in our lives - turning a corner to be confronted with a most spectacular view - the glowing red sun setting over the ocean, an amazing piece of architecture, a beautiful flower or a new baby's hand curling around your finger.
 Time seems to hang for a few seconds and you are totally absorbed, acutely aware, yet very still, awestruck.
-For a few glorious seconds there is no background chatter inside your head, apart from maybe a "WOW"!
+For a few glorious seconds there is no background chatter inside our heads, there are no comparisons, preferences, prejudices and no rush to do anything or get anything, we are just there in that moment, perfectly still and complete.

-Now think: What if you could extend those "Wow" moments so they became the rule rather than the exception?
-Aha!
-Now we're talking....
+Now think: What if you could extend those brief moments so they became the rule rather than the exception?

 A moment of Zen - meeting this amazing preying mantis during my 2009 training trip to China

 Zen is a state of being.
 Zen can be described as an inner awakening.
 It's like a light coming on inside, or a veil being lifted.
-Everything has a richer, deeper quality than we previously realised and we become free from desires as our attachment to these things disappears and we simply appreciate them in the moment, giving no further thought to them once they are passed.
+Everything takes on a richer, deeper quality than we previously noticed as we come to realise the 'suchness' of things - by that I mean we see things as they are, without labelling,comparing, criticising or clinging.
+We simply appreciate things in the moment, giving no further thought to them once they are passed.
 Zen is liberating.
-Customs and trivialities which previous bound us to man-made rules and patterns of behaviour dissipate and you see the reality behind the facade.
+Customs and trivialities which previous bound us to man-made rules and expected patterns of behaviour dissipate and you see the reality behind the man made trivia we aborb ourselves in much of the time.

-Each moment seems to last so much longer, as if life were happening in slow motion, or rather the present moment has somehow expanded in time.
-We notice more of what's going on, we seem to have more time to react (great for martial artists) and longer to savour the quality and richness of each experience.
+My experience of living in Zen is that each moment seems to last so much longer, as if life were happening in slow motion, or rather the present moment has somehow expanded in time.
+I notice more of what's going on, I seem to have more time to react and longer to savour the quality and richness of each experience.
 Yet things also seem simpler and clearer.

 This requires 'sustained effort over time on our part' - the Chinese have a word for this - you probably know it already -GONG (KUNG) FU.